department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Plan.md

 The usability test for task analysis will be on a desktop prototype that is built to only include the household information section and will skip over other sections of the form.

 We will test both flows - new and existing - via 2 cohorts and using desktop prototypes.
-We will capture qualitative comments and task completion ratings to a/b test.
+We will capture qualitative comments and task usability ratings to a/b test.

 ### Location